functorz-tech/momen_doc/actions/user-actions.md

 When users perform sensitive operations (e.g., login, registration, password reset, or binding information), the app sends a one-time verification code to the user's email or phone to verify the ownership of the contact method, enhancing account security.

 ### Action configuration guide
 Add a button and an input component to the page.
-You can add and configure a "send verification code" action (usually on the button) .
+You can add and configure a "Send Verification Code" action (usually on the button).
 When configuring, under the Send to field, input or bind the value of the input component (phone number or email) to which the verification code will be sent.

 ## 3. Registration